The General Insurance Code of Practice

 Step 2: Seek an Internal review

-If the complaint still remains unresolved, the Supervisor or Manager will log your complaint with the Internal Dispute Resolution (IDR) department.
+At your request, the supervisor or manager will log your complaint with RAA's Internal Dispute Resolution (IDR) department.

 A response will be provided to you, advising of the determination and this information will be provided to you within 15 business days.